AGGREGATE & QUARRY ASSOCIATION

 Aggregates are fundamental to the lives of everyday New Zealanders.
 Without an on-going supply of aggregates, the production of concrete and the development of buildings, roads and infrastructure would come to a standstill.

-New Zealand Petroleum and Minerals (NZPAM) latest statistics, collected from 456 quarries show quarried material production of just over 34 million tonnes reported for the 2020 year.
-That works out at 6.7t per capita (in red below).
-When corrected for the response rate (not all quarries report their tonnages), total production is just over 41Mt for the year which equates to 8.1t per capita for every Kiwi (about one truckload each).
+New Zealand Petroleum and Minerals (NZPAM) latest statistics, collected from 464 quarries show the highest quarried material production in four years of 37.3 million tonnes reported for the 2023 year.
+That works out at 7.1t per capita (in red below).
+When corrected for the response rate (not all quarries report their tonnages), total production is 45Mt for the year which equates to 8.6t per capita for every Kiwi (about one truckload each).

-The output per quarry was down for 2020.
+The output per quarry continues its gentle upward trend for 2023.
 The output per quarry is shown in the following graph.

-Looking at quarried material uses, 2020 showed most aggregates continue to be used for roading, followed by building aggregates.
-Roading was higher than normal and building was lower than normal.
+Looking at quarried material uses, 2023 showed most aggregates continue to be used for roading, followed by building aggregates.
+Roading was steady at its normal trend, at around 50% of quarried material, while building aggregates softened slightly from the 2022 high to 34% of production.

-The direct revenue earned from the 34m tonnes of aggregates produced was $611M in 2020.
-The economic benefit of quarrying (and mining) to our country contributed $2.6 billion to New Zealand’s economy in 2019.
-3400 people are directly employed in 966 quarries around NZ (WorkSafe 2021 data).
+The direct revenue earned from the 37m tonnes of aggregates produced was reported to be $766M in 2023.
+The overall economic benefit of quarrying (and mining) to our country is $2.4 billion per annum.
+Over 3200 people are directly employed in over 1000 quarries around NZ (WorkSafe September 2024 data).

 COUNTRY/TONNES PER PERSON